Fear of public speaking? Who? Me? Yes you!

-You are at the top of your game and you have to present a proposal to group of decision-makers.
-Or you have to speak to the media about a crisis in your organisation.
-Or you have to deliver your company’s Annual Report to the shareholders.
+You’re at the top of your game and you have to present a proposal to group of decision-makers.
+Or you have to speak to the media about a crisis in your business.
+Or you have to deliver a vote of thanks on behalf of the boss at your company’s AGM.

-At the very thought, your heart beats fast, you start to sweat, your vocal chords start tightening and your thoughts are all over the place - and you haven’t even started to prepare your speech!
-You want to run and hide.
+At the very thought of this, your heart beats fast, you start to sweat, your vocal chords start tightening and your thoughts are all over the place.
+And you haven’t even started to prepare your speech!

 This used to happen to me years ago and even now as a trained, professional and experienced Public Speaker who have help hundreds overcome their fear of public speaking, I am still embarrassed when I remember those times!

-Of course you can...that is the delivery of your speech...but not your fear of public speaking.
-You don’t want to and here’s why:
+Of course you can outsource the delivery of your speech but you cannot outsource your fear of public speaking.
+As a matter of fact, you don’t even want to and here’s why.

-Now you’re wondering…(I’m good at reading your mind) how do I overcome my fear of public speaking?
+So your big question by now is: How do I overcome my fear of public speaking?

-I know what you’re thinking but please stay with me.
-Look, here is my definition of public speaking:
+I know what you’re thinking right now but please stay with me.
+Look, here is a simple definition of public speaking:

 It is the skill of sharing your thoughts, ideas and convictions, in an orderly manner on a particular topic, to an audience, so as to convince them about or educate them on that topic.

-Standing apart from the comfort and the safety of a group to speak either with or without a microphone, is the one activity that has tremendous potential for an instant dive in self-confidence and a meteoric rise in insecurities.
+This single activity has tremendous potential for an instant dive in self-confidence and a meteoric rise in thoughts of all your insecurities.